the-other-sunny/AES-Single-Fault-Attack/README.md

 aes-single-fault-attack regular_cipher faulted_cipher fault_position [plaintext]
 ```

-The regular cipher, faulted cipher and plaintext are provided as 32 characters long big endian hex strings.
+The regular cipher, faulted cipher and plaintext are provided as 32 characters big endian hex strings.

 The fault position is 0-based and follow row-major order as depicted below: